ucb-rit/savio-training-intro-fall-2021/intro.md

   - `/global/home/groups/SAVIO_GROUPNAME`
     - Per group: 30 GB for FCA, 200 GB for Condo
   - `/global/scratch/users/SAVIO_USERNAME`
-    - 12 TB per user
     - Connected via Infiniband (very fast)
     - Primary data storage during computation
 - All 3 are available from any of the nodes and changes to files on one node will be seen on all the other nodes
 - Large amounts of disk space is available for purchase from the [*condo storage* offering](https://docs-research-it.berkeley.edu/services/high-performance-computing/condos/condo-storage-service/).
-  - The minimum purchase is about $23,000, which provides roughly 448 TB for five years.
+  - The minimum purchase is about $5,750, which provides roughly 112 TB for five years.

 # Using disk space